Money Smarts Blog

 2. Meet your match (your company’s match, that is)

 No matter what, try to put the amount that your company will match into your 401(k) — otherwise, you’re just leaving money on the table.
-That little extra boost (limits for the 2024 tax year: not to exceed $22,500 for those younger than 50, or $30,000 for those 50 and older) can put you on the path to healthier retirement savings.
+That little extra boost (limits for the 2024 tax year: not to exceed $23,000 for those younger than 50, or $30,500 for those 50 and older) can put you on the path to healthier retirement savings.
 Time is your friend when you're saving money!

 3. Increase your tax refund for next year